Tomwiddd/Tomwiddd.github.io/index.md

 Beyond internships, I spent 7 years running a successful self-employed venture, generating over $20,000 in revenue through data-backed market research and resale strategies.
 I used automated tools to source inventory and Excel to analyze profitability, optimize pricing, and forecast performance trends.

 I’m always eager to take on new challenges and explore opportunities at the intersection of finance, operations, and technology.
+Connect with me on linkedin!

 ---